 With dwindling box office returns and the threat of Chinese cinema looming large on the horizon, has Hollywood overlooked an even greater contender to film-making dominance?
 Here’s why everyone in the movie business needs to take the Nordics seriously.

 Traditionally the Scandinavian nations are defined as Norway, Sweden and Denmark.
-These three Kingdoms of Northern Europe are sometimes grouped together in a wider context as Nordic countries, which add in Finland, Iceland, the Faroe Islands and some surrounding northern islands.
+These three kingdoms of Northern Europe are sometimes grouped together in a wider context as Nordic countries, which add in Finland, Iceland, the Faroe Islands and some surrounding northern islands.
 Greenland is also included in this group, although to be entirely honest, the film-making scene there might be too much of a stretch for us to cover right now.

 For the purposes of this feature, we’ll focus in on the main Nordic countries and in particular the boom in Scandinavian film (and TV) in recent years.
+But first, a word on Hollywood.

 Tall tales aside, there is no doubting that this particular corner of California has gone on to firmly establish itself as the home of film-making and the entertainment industry in general.
-Countless films have been made about Hollywood itself, with last year’s Oscar contender La La Land taking its title from the iconic movie town’s nickname.
-The term not only represents a shorthand for Hollywood, but also the fanciful or dreamlike state of wonderment and opportunity that everything the industry represents.
+Countless films have been made about Hollywood itself, with 2016’s Oscar contender La La Land taking its title from the iconic movie town’s nickname.
+The term not only represents a shorthand for Hollywood, but also the fanciful or dreamlike state of wonderment and opportunity that the industry represents.

 You might also like: This Spectacular Video Shows the Making of Oscar Favourite La La Land

-In reality, the only dream that Hollywood still holds onto is the idea that it is still somehow relevant within the global film industry.
+In reality, the only dream that Hollywood still holds on to is the idea that it is still somehow relevant within the global film industry.
 It isn’t.

 Whereas studios and vast sets were previously found in the area, they are now there by name only.
 Sure, you might find backlots of the likes of Warner Bros. and 20th Century Fox in LA, but film and TV production has declined dramatically in Hollywood.
 Cheaper, more financially enticing alternatives are found in other parts of America.
 Toronto and Vancouver, north of the border in Canada, readily stand in for Los Angeles itself in the entertainment world, and New York has fast become the business hub for most companies.

 The American film industry as a whole has seen the success of China directly affect it.
-The international box office continues to outstrip its domestic counterpart and the studios know it, focusing on delivering more international stars and locations to audiences tired of seeing US imports.
+The international box office continues to outstrip its domestic counterpart, and the studios know it, focusing on delivering more international stars and locations to audiences tired of seeing US imports.

-You might also like: Star Trek And Beyond: Why Hollywood Needs China to Make a Hit
+You might also like: Star Trek and Beyond: Why Hollywood Needs China To Make a Hit

 In many ways, the chance rise of early Hollywood is being mirrored in the Nordic countries.
 Iceland, home of the biggest TV show on the planet, found itself being quite literally put on the map following a disaster of international proportions.
-The scene of many Game of Thrones locations, the small country with a population of less than 400,000 found itself in the headlines following the eruption of the Eyjafjallajökull volcano in 2010, a catastrophic event that saw a resultant ash cloud ground aircraft around the world.
+The scene of many Game of Thrones locations, the small country with a population of fewer than 400,000 found itself in the headlines following the eruption of the Eyjafjallajökull volcano in 2010, a catastrophic event that saw a resultant ash cloud ground aircraft around the world.
 Although a massive inconvenience at the time, the subsequent press and publicity has seen a stupendous rise in tourism to the island, with fishing now a distant second to travel in terms of factors contributing to the local economy.

 We spoke to two industry experts from Iceland to find out why blockbuster films and TV shows like Game of Thrones are now being made in the country.

 In recent years films such as Prometheus (2012), Fast and Furious 8 (2017) and Justice League (2017) have been shot in Iceland.
-‘Filming in Iceland was a spectacular experience!
+“Filming in Iceland was a spectacular experience!
 It is one of the most wonderful places I’ve ever been.
-The Icelandic crew were amazingly efficient and made the job a real pleasure,’ Ridley Scott said of his experience in the country.
+The Icelandic crew were amazingly efficient and made the job a real pleasure,” Ridley Scott said of his experience in the country.

 Christopher Nolan was an early adopter, filming sequences for Batman Begins (2005) and then returning for his 2014 hit, Interstellar.
 There is certainly an air of the ‘wild west’ to filming here, with new locations being found and directors keen to explore new areas.
 This harks back to the early days of Hollywood, a time that has now long since passed.
 As previously mentioned, filming on the West Coast of America has become prohibitively expensive and mired in red tape.